mgenius3/portfolio/assets/scss/Readme.txt

-The .scss (Sass) files are only available in the pro version.
-You can buy it from: https://bootstrapmade.com/snapfolio-bootstrap-portfolio-template/
+The .scss (Sass) files are only avilable in the pro version.
+You can buy it from: https://bootstrapmade.com/sailor-free-bootstrap-theme/